6808/6808.github.io/labs/lab2.md

 e.g., by setting breakpoints in this method in the debugger.
 If it is not called after about 30 seconds, see [Troubleshooting](#troubleshooting).

-Note that you will also need to implement `didDisconnectFromPeripheral`.
-If the provided peripheral matches the one corresponding to the activeHill, then you should call didChangeActiveHill with nil, so that the delegate is notified that there is no longer any connected hill.

 Section 2: Extracting readings from an Anthill {#sec2}
 ----------------------------------------------